top of page

 During Citizen Science Month in the past two years, a global goal was set for the citizen science community to complete many "Acts of Science".
 Such Acts included, for example, sharing observations, collecting data, or analysing results to support making scientific discoveries.
 In 2024, folks from 126 countries logged more than 1 million Acts of Science in just three weeks.
 In 2025, Acts of Science exceeded 3 million by the end of April!

-• Find Australian-made and globally accessible projects by searching the SciStarter Australia project finder.
+1) Find Australia-connected and global online projects in the SciStarter Australia project finder.
 Many projects require nothing more than a smartphone.

 An Example Participation Plan